eleda77/eleda77.github.io/docs/vocab_list.md

 **hurble** - I swear Pratchett made this one up too but it sounds funny

+**hythe** - a landing-place in a river; a harbour or small port

 ### I {#header-title-9}
 **idempotent** - denoting an element of a set which is unchanged in value when multiplied or otherwise operated on by itself

+**ident** - a short sequence shown on television between programmes to identify the channel

+**immanent** - existing or operating within; inherent; (of God) permanently pervading and sustaining the universe

 **imprecation** - a spoken curse or offensive word(s)

 **imputation** - a charge or claim that someone has done something undesirable; an accusation; (finance) the assignment of a value to something by inference from the value of the products or processes to which it contributes

+**in flagrante** - in the very act of wrongdoing, especially in an act of sexual misconduct

 **incunable** - an early printed book, especially one printed before 1501